-History - Ancient O with family the Dualinain and Faculty HSIE Work Placement No 2 units for both the Preliminary and HSC year.
+History - Ancient Oita fan halla lla Dualinaira ana and 1100 Faculty HSIE Work Placement No 2 units for both the Preliminary and HSC year.
 ATAR Yes Hours 240 Fees Nil Exclusions Nil

 Students of Ancient History learn about civilizations, events and people of the ancient world.
 This is done through research and investigation involving evidence and artifacts in order to recreate and understand the past.